Kuwait National Assembly Building: Architecture

 Covering an area of some 40 by 80 metres, the public square has an inclined roof which rises up towards the Persian Gulf.
 It is supported by two rows of columns with semi-cylindrical shells.
 Unlike traditional constructions, it consists of 11 inclined semi-cylinders, 7.5 metres wide, post-tensioned with steel cables.
 The columns display an innovative approach to the economical use of concrete, gaining strength, and visual attraction, from their creative shaping.

 The huge shell-concrete canopies are in striking contrast with the modular courtyard structures covered by flat roofs.
 The first canopy inside the enclosure faces northeast while the second, rather more elongated, lies just outside it, facing northwest towards the sea.
 Both are supported by precast upwardly tapering concrete columns.
 A third continuously undulating canopy covers the east–west central hall leading from the main entrance to the open square facing the ocean.
 Here, politicians could address their people like tribal leaders standing in a tent.
 Utzon explained the positioning had even stronger natural connotations, commenting: "...The hall seems to be born by the meeting between the ocean and the building in the same natural way as the surf is born by the meeting of the ocean and the beach..."

 With few exceptions, the building consists of prefabricated concrete elements.
 The semi-cylindrical column elements along the central hall were prefabricated in two halves, obliquely cut at the top.
 The reception hall and office block are also supported by a series of semi-cylindrical columns.
 Altogether there were some 70 types of element, including those for the mosque which was finally eliminated from the project.

 Fire damage

 In August 1990, neighboring Iraq invaded Kuwait.
-The Iraqi president, Saddam Hussein made Kuwait the 19th province of Iraq (known as Kuwait Governorate).
+Iraqi president Saddam Hussein made Kuwait the 19th province of Iraq (known as Kuwait Governorate).
 As a result, Ali Hassan al-Majid became the governor and took over what was left of the original government.

 In February 1991, during the Gulf War, Iraqi troops set fire to the building when retreating in the face of the international alliance attacking Saddam Hussein.
 The building was rapidly restored at a cost of some $70 million.
 A number of changes to Utzon's design were imposed including an interruption in the central hall in order to provide for exhibition space, grey stone cladding was added to the columns and the covered square was compromised by curbs, guard houses and plants.